Stimils02/Stimils02/README.md

 - 🤖 **AI/ML Engineering** positions
 - 💻 **Full-Stack Development** with modern tech stacks
 - 🚀 **Startup environments** & early-stage companies

+Feel free to reach out if you'd like to collaborate or discuss opportunities!

 ---